 Within each and every one of us, there is a place of inner stillness from which our thoughts and dreams arise.
 How do you find this place within yourself?
 When did you last spend time there?
 Can you go there now?

-There are many reasons we may fail to recognize this dwelling space deep inside: anger or discord, shame or embarrassment, worry or fear.
+There are many reasons we frequently fail to recognize this dwelling space deep inside: anger or discord, shame or embarrassment, worry or fear.
 Upon seeking entry, it can seem out of reach as our minds get carried away by heavy emotions.
 Yet it exists within all of us, and when we reach it, we are free from outer constraints.

 You may know it as quiet mind or relaxed awareness.
 It is a place of opportunity and ease, contentment and security; one in which our obstacles are viewed as surmountable, our imperfections as invitations.
 It is a haven where we have room to wander and to be ourselves.

 They brim with radiance, unapologetically thriving.